yannicksuc/SteveParty/README.md

 Thank you for checking out the SteveParty mod!
 We hope you enjoy the new features and enhancements it brings to your Minecraft experience! 🎮
 ```

-Feel free to modify any sections or add additional details as needed!
-This README.md is designed to be informative, engaging, and easy to navigate.